 Rumination Syndrome Treatments

 A thorough explanation of the syndrome is an important first step in treatment.
-Diaphragmatic breathing training with or without biofeedback is then typically used for treating rumination syndrome.2,5 Individuals experiencing rumination syndrome are taught diaphragmatic breathing and encouraged to practice outside of meals in addition to using this skill in the 15 minutes following meals or until the sensation of impending rumination leaves.
-Diaphragmatic breathing is relatively easy to learn, and research does support its effectiveness in treating rumination syndrome.
+Diaphragmatic breathing training with or without biofeedback is then typically used for treating rumination syndrome.2,6 People experiencing rumination syndrome are taught diaphragmatic breathing and encouraged to practice outside of meals in addition to using this skill in the 15 minutes following meals or until the sensation of impending rumination leaves.
+Diaphragmatic breathing is relatively easy to learn, and research supports its effectiveness in treating rumination syndrome.

 In My Experience